Keyboard shortcuts

 Version bump + changeloggit std bump, git std changelog

-Git hooks managementgit std hooks install, git std hooks run, git std hooks list
+Git hooks managementgit std hook run, git std hook list

 Out of scope: repo scaffolding, directory structure compliance, formatting, linting, CI pipeline generation, dependency management.